NVIDIAGameWorks/toolkit-remix/docs/howto/learning-materials.md

 In Remix, materials on meshes get a PBR (Physically-Based Rendering) makeover, allowing you to use high-quality and more physically accurate Materials in your game.
 In this tutorial, we'll focus on replacing materials for world geometry.
 If you want to replace materials on models, check out the Model Replacement section of this guide.

-## Ingesting a Material
+## Ingesting Material Textures

-1. **Check File Format:** Ensure your Material is in an acceptable format (refer to the [Format Section](../remix-formats.md) for details) and load the Material into Remix.
-2. **Access the Ingest Tab:** Open the Remix window and locate the **Ingest** tab on the top right.
-Choose the Material(s) from the vertical left tabs.
-3. **Upload Source Material:** Click the **Add** button under the **Input File Path** panel then upload your source Material file.
+1. **Navigate to the Ingest Tab:** Head to the Ingest tab and select "Texture Ingestion."
+2. **Add Your Texture:** Click "Add" and effortlessly upload the texture of your choice (supports PNG or DDS formats).
+3. **Assign Texture Channel (Optional):**
+    * Explore the "convention" dropdown below the input file paths box.
+    * Set it to DirectX, OpenGL, or Octahedral based on the encoding type of your input normal map.
+    * Assign the texture to one of seven channels: Diffuse, Emissive Mask, Metallic, Normal - OpenGL, Normal - DirectX, Roughness, or Other.
+    * Opt for "Other" for a standardized ingestion without altering the name.
+This step is often automated, but choose "Other" for textures like heightmaps#
-4. **Set Output Directory:** Paste a folder link into the output directory bar or browse to the directory using the folder icon.
+4. **Set Output Directory:** Establish an output directory within your project file structure.
-5. **Specify Material Format:** Choose the desired Material format (USD, USDA, or USDC).
-6. **Add to Queue:** Press the "Add to Queue" button to initiate the cleanup process.
-7. **Post-Ingestion Validation:** After the ingestion process, navigate to the validation tab then access a detailed report on your Material ingestion.
+4. **Initiate Ingestion:**
+    * Click "Run" to kickstart the texture export process.
+    * The output directory will contain additional files, but all you need for in-game use is the converted DDS file.

 > ⚠️ Issues with Ingestion will be highlighted in red with corresponding error messages.